-Habitat for Humanity: Groups may bring up to ten people to volunteer on a construction site or at a ReStore for a day.
+Habitat for Humanity: Groups may bring up to ten people to volunteer for a day at a construction site or a ReStore.

-Crisis Services: Groups may bring up five to ten people to volunteer, volunteering with the Crisis Counseling Program (CCP), Crisis Services 24 hour hotline, located in Buffalo, NY.
-By volunteering with the 24-hour hotline you would be afforded the opportunity to help others in times when they need someone the most–in their time of crisis.
+Crisis Services: Groups may bring five to ten people to volunteer in the Crisis Counseling Program (CCP), Crisis Services 24-hour Hotline, located in the city of Buffalo.
+By volunteering with the 24-hour hotline, volunteers are afforded the opportunity to help others when they need someone the most–in their time of crisis.

-Jericho Road Community Health Center: Groups may bring up to twenty to thirty volunteer, volunteers bring critical energy, skill, time, and resources to Jericho Road.
+Jericho Road Community Health Center: Groups may bring twenty to thirty volunteers who will provide critical energy, skill, time, and resources to Jericho Road.

 United Way of Buffalo & Erie County: United Way connects people and businesses to volunteering that helps strengthen our community, improve health and human services, and decrease operating costs for area nonprofits.

-Massachusetts Avenue Project: Groups may bring up to five people, the Massachusetts Avenue Project proudly hosts the Growing Green Program, a youth development and urban agriculture program focused on increasing healthy food access and improving our communities.
+Massachusetts Avenue Project: Groups may bring up to five people to volunteer in the Growing Green Program, a youth development and urban agriculture program focused on increasing healthy food access and improving our communities.

-The Spring Shoreling Sweep: Each spring, Buffalo Niagara Water keeper coordinates our Spring Shoreline Sweep, the largest single-day shoreline cleanup in Western New York.
+The Spring Shoreline Sweep: Each spring, Buffalo Niagara Waterkeeper coordinates a Spring Shoreline Sweep, the largest single-day shoreline cleanup in Western New York.
 Targeting shoreline sites, thousands of volunteers come out to engage in direct citizen action that makes our community a better place and reconnects the public with our region’s most valued asset — our water.

-2. Student organizations are invited to meet with Langh or another CCE staff member to discuss your group's interests and ideas.
+Student organizations are invited to meet with Megan or another CCE staff member to discuss your group's interests and ideas.

-3. Invite us to come to your student organization meeting to discuss your goals and potential projects.
+Invite us to come to your student organization meeting to discuss your organization's social responsibility.